Watch out Aguero and Firmino, fired-up Jesus is coming for your starting places | Goal.com

 He salvaged a point for City with a superb moment of individual skill reminiscent of Brazil legend Romario.
 His quick feet and turn bamboozled Trent Alexander-Arnold and he had the strength to hold off Joel Matip before poking the ball past international team-mate Alisson for his third goal in just three appearances this season.

-The 23-year-old is finally mounting a serious bid to become City’s regular No.9 ahead of club legend Sergio Aguero.
+The 23-year-old is finally mounting a serious bid to become City’s regular number nine ahead of club legend Sergio Aguero.

 With eight goals in his last 11 appearances, and Aguero’s injury problems reducing his game time to just 178 minutes in the last four months, Jesus has belatedly begun stepping out of the Argentine's shadow.